Dhruv-Varshney55/BridgeLabz_2115000366/README.md

 - ✅ Completed Assignment 10 (this, static, final key words and instanceof operator) on 04-02-2025
 - ✅ Completed Assignment 11 (Object oriented design principles) on 06-02-2025
 - ✅ Completed Assignment 12 (Inheritance) on 07-02-2025
+- ✅ Completed Assignment 13 (Encapsulation, Polymorphism, Interface and Abstract Class) on 10-02-2025